 Its rural setting mid way between Kelso and Melrose will be an ideal choice for those looking to explore those picturesque towns and the wonderful attractions of the wider area.

-A pretty bedroom sits on the first floor with wrought iron bed and characterful coombed ceiling, along with the bathroom on this level.
+A pretty bedroom sits on the first floor with characterful coombed ceiling, along with the bathroom with bath and shower over.

 Access leading directly into the sitting room.

 Sitting room with double sofa and armchair, flat screen TV and DVD player, door leading out to the patio area and garden.

 Kitchen is fully equipped with electric oven, ceramic hob, fridge, dishwasher, microwave.
 Dining table with seating for two.
 Washing and drying facilities are provided in an external laundry which is shared with two other cottages.
 A freezer is available for use in an external outbuilding.

 Bedroom one with fixed 5’ king size bed, side tables, chest of drawers, hanging rail and storage space.

 Bathroom with bath with shower over, heated towel rail, basin and WC.

 There is a large open garden with outside furniture to the rear of the property which is shared with the adjoining Wheel House (sleeps 4).

 A shared charcoal barbecue can be provided on a first come first served basis.